Wait Until...

 Event time

-If your campaign is triggered by an event, you can wait until a timestamp value in your event before moving on to the next step in your workflow.
-For example, if you trigger your campaign with an event called new_appointment you could Wait until the day before the appointment_time in your event to send a message reminding a person about their upcoming appointment.
+If your campaign is triggered by an event, you can make people wait until a timestamp value in the triggering event before they move on to the next step in the workflow.
+For example, if you trigger your campaign with an event called new_appointment, you could make people wait until the day before the appointment_time in the triggering event and then send a reminder message.

 The timestamp in your event can be either: